parrt/msds692/hw/recommender.md

 In your github repository, you should submit the following:

-* doc2vec.py
-* server.py
-* templates/article.html
-* templates/articles.html
+* IP.txt; this is a single line text file terminated by a newline character that indicates the machine name or IP address of your server at Amazon
+* doc2vec.py; implement `words()`, `doc2vec()`, `distances()`, `recommended()`
+* server.py; implement `articles()`, `article()` flask routes
+* templates/articles.html; use template language to generate the right HTML for the main list of articles page
+* templates/article.html; use template language to generate the right HTML for an article page

 **Please do not add data files such as the word vectors or the BBC corpus to your repository!**

 ### AWS

 As part of your submission, you must launch a Linux instance at Amazon and install your software + necessary data.
-Then launcher server and keep it running for the duration of our grading period.
+Then launch your server and keep it running for the duration of our grading period.
+We will notify you when it's okay to terminate that instance.
+Choose a server that is only one or two cents per hour.

+Here is how I launch my server on AWS or locally:

 ```bash
 $ sudo python server.py ~/data/glove/glove.6B.300d.txt ~/github/msan692/data/bbc
 ```

+Note that I have given fully qualified pathnames to the word vectors and the root of the BBC article corpus.
+The `sudo` is required so that the server runs as the superuser, which is the only user that is able to open a process listening at port 80 (the HTTP web protocol port).

 ## Evaluation

+To evaluate your projects, the grader and I will run a script that automatically pulls your article list page and a selection of article pages to check that your recommendations match our solution.

+**Without the IP.txt file at the root of your repository, we cannot test your server and you get a zero!**